Andy started working at YPO in May 2018 after moving from a local authority, he is now the Category Manager for Social Care and Emergency Services.

 What do you most like about YPO?

 YPO is a great place to work, with a really friendly environment.
 I love the attitude of the team I’m in and the public sector / commercial feel running throughout the business.
-It’s good to be able to tell people about both the heritage and innovation with the big plus of being publicly owned.
+It’s good to be able to tell people about both the heritage and innovation of our organisation with the big plus of being publicly owned.
 I’ve been fascinated to find out about the wider business as I hadn’t fully understood that.

 Most challenging part of your role: